deprecated-near-apps/uhhm-market/README.md

 This is intended to be a PoC backbone for NFT market projects.
 No guest accounts and easy onboarding, just straight FT and NFT standards.

 ## Goals:
+- [x] basic purchase of NFT with FT
 - [ ] test and determine standards for markets (best practice?) to buy/sell NFTs (finish standard) with FTs (already standard)
 - [ ] connect with bridged tokens e.g. buy and sell with wETH/nDAI (or whatever we call these)
 - [ ] demo pay out royalties